The right mortgage can bring you home.

 How does my employment history impact my mortgage application?

-Lenders typically require borrowers to demonstrate a history of consistent employment or exhibit at least two years of experience in the same field or industry.
+Lenders often require borrowers to show a history of consistent employment or exhibit at least two years of experience in the same field or industry.